Plaza Moraga: Fernando de Moraga

-Also became the Local's Superior of the San Francisco Convent, some years after his duty in Santa Ana through Intramuros, He's had been elected as the Chapter president before being delegated to the General Chapter in Spain - 1616.
-He had reached Spain - 1619.
-He travelled on barefeet through Middle East, begging while evangelizing and baptizing along the way.
+He also became the Local's Superior of the San Francisco Convent, some years after his duty in Santa Ana through Intramuros, He was elected as the Chapter president before being delegated to the General Chapter in Spain in 1616.
+He travelled on barefeet through the Middle East, begging while evangelizing and baptizing along the way, before reaching Spain in 1619.